cloudmesh/technologies/chapters/incomming/opennn.md

 language, which provided a benefit of low memory usage and provides high performance with less computation time.
-With multi processing of process or calculation simulateously, shared memory and GPU accelerations, program can have CPU parallelism and result in better and faster computation.
+With multi processing of process or calculation simulateously, shared memory and Graphics processing units accelerations, program can have CPU parallelism and result in better and faster computation.
 OpenNN provides algorithms for data mining in form of libraries and functions, which are utilized with data mining and predictive modeling[@hid-sp18-520-OpenNN].

 OpenNN libraries and functions are integrated with analytical tool, such as
 Neural Designer[@hid-sp18-520-OpenNNnw] which provides a UI interface for users.